 The Safaris take place regardless of rain, shine, or snow.
 Please dress for the season and on the day – wear comfortable shoes and if you think it might rain – an umbrella, though on the positive side, we go inside all the establishments on the Safari, so the focus is on eating inside rather than pounding the streets.

 What if I am late?

 It is a good idea to arrive at the meeting location 10 minutes prior to the Safari start time.
 We will leave promptly at the Safari start time.
-If you are late, you can call us to try and find the group, once they have left.
+If you are late, you can call us to try and find the group, once they have left, but no guarantee.

 How much food is served on the food Safari?

 We visit between five and six different food and drink establishments on each Safari, so food sizes are starter size but we would say hold off having lunch!